FiveSheepCo/MapItemPicker/README.md

     initialRegion: MKCoordinateRegion.unitedStates,
     standardView: { Text("Standard View") },
     searchControllerShown: $searchControllerShown,
-    standardSearchView: { Text("Saearch View") }
+    standardSearchView: { Text("Search View") }
 )
 ```

 ## Localization

 MapItemPicker contains localizations for categories, titles of sections in the views and other strings.
 Currently, only English and German are supported.
-If you can provide localization for any other language, please start a PR.
+If you can provide localization for any other language, please submit a PR.
 You can copy the strings from the English `Localizable.strings` file at `Sources/MapItemPicker/Resources/en.lproj`.
 It's not a lot of localization keys, you will propably be done in 5 minutes.

 ## TODO